andreciornavei/flutter-getx-concept/README.md

 This project was created with the purpose to apply most of concepts implementeds by the state manager [GetX][getx_package].
 Using a small flux of screens to simulate a shopping cart, this project implements a folder architeture that make sense for placing all the widgets tree from a screen to have secure access of its parent controllers.

-In general, this project is part of a studies to undestand the best architeture patter to implement in flutter projects that works for me and i hope to works for you too.
+In general, this project is part of a studies to understand the best architecture pattern to implement in flutter projects that works for me and i hope to works for you too.

 ---

-## The project architecture
+## The project structure

 For this project, i focused to solve the problem using only the GetX resources and following the below structure i feel good about the results,  the simplicity to understand the project and its rules.